 Private Sector PartnershipsMCC and U.S. global development efforts are committed to an investment-led development model that leverages additional sources of financing, including domestic resources and the private sector.

-As part of MCC’s efforts to drive growth and reduce poverty around the world, MCC announced in July 2015 a $70 million commitment to support public-private partnerships in partner countries.
+As part of MCC’s efforts to drive growth and reduce poverty around the world, MCC committed $70 million to support public-private partnerships in partner countries through its Public Private Partnership (P3) Platform.
 African countries alone will receive grants totaling $52 million.
-These investments are expected to generate $1 billion in private-sector investments over the next five years, with $750 million of that expected to be invested in Africa.
+These investments are expected to generate $1 billion in private-sector investments worldwide through 2020.